Extradition to Florida

 In some cases, your attorney might even be able to persuade the prosecutor to drop the charges entirely, especially when the case is particularly old and the chances for a successful prosecution are slim.

-In extradition cases, the law enforcement agency or the state attorney’s office that obtains the warrant will indicate whether they will extradite the subject from certain regions of the United States if placed in NCIC.
-Those regions include: Region A, Region B, Region C, Region D, Region E, Region F, Region G, Region H, Continental U.S., Intenational.
+In extradition cases, the law enforcement agency or the state attorney’s office that obtains the warrant will indicate whether they will extradite the subject from some areas of the United States if placed in NCIC.
+Those regions include Region A, Region B, Region C, Region D, Region E, Region F, Region G, Region H, Continental U.S., and International.

 What are the Rules for Extradition in Florida?